ivuorinen/starred/README.md

 ## CoffeeScript

-- [ksylvest/jquery-gridly](https://github.com/ksylvest/jquery-gridly) - Gridly is a jQuery plugin to enable dragging and dropping as well as resizing on a grid.
 - [morrisjs/morris.js](https://github.com/morrisjs/morris.js) - Pretty time-series line graphs
 - [rodw/common-dustjs-helpers](https://github.com/rodw/common-dustjs-helpers) - A small library of "standard" helper functions for the Dust.js web templating framework.